syastrov/django_type_gen/README.md

 This means that you will be able to get static type-checking support for Django's "magic", for type-checkers other than mypy (or with mypy, but without using any mypy plugins).

-Please note:
-1. You must have the environment variable `DJANGO_SETTINGS_MODULE` set
-2. Your code will be executed in order to gather data about your Django models from the model registry.
-   If you have side effects from initializing Django and/or your modules, then take caution or this project might not be for you.

 Please first install libcst into your project's Python environment (note: it):

 `pip3 install libcst==0.4.1`